ssmirr/appdev-chapters/active-record.md

 rails generate draft:model contact first_name:string last_name:string date_of_birth:date
 ```

 We need to run this command at a command prompt.
-Open a Terminal window (Tools > Terminal, or click the monitor icon in the left sidebar) and at the `~/workspace$` prompt that appears, enter the command above and press return.
+The Terminal window that is running the web server is stuck in an infinite loop of listening for web requests, so we can't run any commands in there.
+Open another Terminal window (Tools > Terminal, or click the monitor icon in the left sidebar) and at the `~/workspace$` prompt that appears, paste in the command above, and press return.

 You'll see some output in the Terminal that looks something like this: